-1. Regular visa, e-visa or stay stipulation of all foreign nationals, which have expired or would be expiring during the period from March 13, 2020 (midnight) to May 3, 2020 (midnight), would be extended till May 3, 2020 (midnight) on 'GRATIS' basis after making online application by the foreigner to the concerned .
+1. Regular visa, e-visa or stay stipulation of all foreign nationals would be extended on 'GRATIS' basis after making online application by the foreigner to the concerned .
 Exit of such foreign nationals, if so requested by them during this period, will be granted without levy of overstay penalty.

 German travelers in India can continue their stay on their visas.
 Travel restrictions related to COVID-19 are subject to change.